estdenis-clt/-megr2157-portfolio/docs/assignments/A05/index.md

 3.

 a.
-For the shaft with the length of 1 in, I am choosing the fn 1 class fit as it seems to work best in this situation
+For the shaft with the length of 1 in, I am choosing the FN 1 class fit as it seems to work best in this situation

 <img width="450" height="415" alt="image" src="https://github.com/user-attachments/assets/503230e6-0a72-4c8c-9a80-745cd7d53b5e" />